 I got in the car to go to lunch with a group of Bible study friends.
 As I pulled into the parking lot of the restaurant, I again asked God to let me know He was with us.
 With me.

 Beyond frustrated with this unanswered prayer, I walked up to the restaurant, and exhaled a deep breath.
 That’s when it hit me.

 God had answered my prayer through that simple act.
 Genesis 2:7 says “Then the Lord God formed man of dust from the ground, and breathed into his nostrils the breath of life…”

 Every breath was, is, and always will be proof of God’s existence and love.
 I had the “something special” I’d requested all along.

 My wrestling ended there and then.
 The Lord had given me the proof I’d asked for.

 That afternoon, in an effort to capture what God showed me, I penned the first words to A Snowflake’s Adventure.

-…four years later, my husband is living with cancer and doing well.
+…five years later, my husband is living with cancer and doing well.

 A Snowflake’s Adventure is a story of God’s personal love.
 To my husband.
 To me.
 To every child He’s ever created.
 Unique.
 Purposeful.
 We are His one-of-a-kind design.
 Each.
 And.
 Every.
 One.